Who owns the pipeline?

 Revenue operations leaders can work with other revenue teams to locate available pipeline that could potentially be pulled in and see if they could work with marketing, finance, and other teams to pull those deals into the current quarter.

-Learn more about The 3 Steps for Improving Your Sales Pipeline Visibility here.
+Learn more about The 3 Steps for Improving Your Sales Pipeline Visibility.

 A revenue team aligned around pipeline excels

-Clari’s Revenue Operations Platform helps by getting all these teams into a single source of truth and empowering them with the real-time data they need to take action.
-Get a demo to learn more.
+Clari's revenue operations platform helps by getting all of these teams into a single source of truth and empowering them with the real-time data they need to take action.
+Request a demo to learn more.